Contact Us

 animal studies, dietary micronutrients (including beta-carotene and vitamin A) were some of the first agents to attract wide interest as potential lung cancer prevention agents.
 The Beta-Carotene and Retinol Efficacy Trial (CARET) was one of several trials started in the early 1980s to assess the chemopreventive efficacy and safety of beta-carotene and vitamin A.

-Copyright 2007 by COMPASS, Fred Hutchinson Cancer Research Center
+by COMPASS, Fred Hutchinson Cancer Center

 Site Map